DFE-Digital/ecf-gov-guidance/content/choose-training-option-early-career-teachers.md

 Your [appropriate body](/appoint-an-appropriate-body-early-career-teachers) will check your programme to make sure it covers the full depth of the early career framework.

-To access and compare the training materials, visit the '[Support for early career teachers](https://support-for-early-career-teachers.education.gov.uk/)' service.
+To access and compare the training materials, visit '[Support for early career teachers](https://support-for-early-career-teachers.education.gov.uk/)'.

-## Option 3: design and deliver your own ECF-based training
+## Option 3: design and deliver your own training

 You can design and deliver your own 2-year training programme based on the [early career framework](https://www.gov.uk/government/publications/early-career-framework).

-If you do, your induction tutor should report this to the Department for Education through the '[Manage training for early career teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)' service.

-Your [appropriate body](/appoint-an-appropriate-body-early-career-teachers) will fidelity check your programme to make sure it covers the full depth of the ECF.
+Your [appropriate body](/appoint-an-appropriate-body-early-career-teachers) will check your programme to make sure it covers the early career framework.

+## Report your training option

+Your induction tutor needs to report your chosen training option through ‘[Manage training for early careers teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)’.

+[Find out about induction tutors](/nominate-induction-tutor), including and how to sign in to 'Manage training for early career teachers'.

+^Avoid changing your training option part-way through induction.
+[How to make changes to early career training](/make-changes-to-early-career-training-programme).^